List of Flash Gordon comic strips

 Flash Gordon and Dale Arden meet Ming the Merciless for the first time in the Flash Gordon comic serial "On the Planet Mongo" (1934), art by Alex Raymond.

 Flash Gordon is an American space adventure comic strip from King Features Syndicate, created and originally illustrated by Alex Raymond to compete with the already established Buck Rogers adventure strip.
-Flash Gordon ran as a Sunday comic from January 7, 1934 until March 16, 2003.
-From 2003 to 2023, the strip went into reprints of the work of Jim Keefe, who had written and illustrated the comic from 1996 to 2003.
+Flash Gordon ran as a Sunday comic from January 7, 1934, until March 16, 2003.
 A daily strip by Austin Briggs ran from 1941 to 1944, and another by Dan Barry ran from 1951 to 1990.
+From 2003 to 2023, the strip reprinted the work of Jim Keefe, who wrote and illustrated the comic from 1996 to 2003.
 Flash Gordon was relaunched as a daily strip by Dan Schkade on October 22, 2023.

 The comic strip follows the adventures of Flash Gordon and his companions Dale Arden and Dr. Hans Zarkov, who travel to the planet Mongo and immediately come into conflict with Ming the Merciless, its evil ruler.
 Other characters include Prince Thun of the Lion Men, Flash's ally who opposes Ming; Princess Aura, Ming's selfish daughter who has an unrequited love for Flash; Prince Barin of the forest kingdom of Arboria, the rightful ruler of Mongo; and Prince Vultan of the Hawkmen, who inhabit a flying city.